ninjasphere/sphere-stack/README.md

 	* "Something that users will trust" - "Private Ninja Cloud"
 	* "The full URL to your application homepage." - https://apiservice.example.com
 	* "Your application’s callback URL; Read our OAuth documentation for more info." - https://apiservice.example.com/auth/ninja/callback
-    * "This text is displayed to all potential users of your application." - This is a private Ninja Cloud"
+    * "This text is displayed to all potential users of your application." - "This is a private Ninja Cloud"

 After saving, take note of the "Client ID" and "Secret" under the "Application Details" title as you will need to edit services-docker-compose.yml to have these values.